SCSModdingGuide/mappingguide/docs/tutorials/2_firstmap.md

 # Tutorial 2 --- Creating your first Worldspace

 This tutorial will teach you how to use the editor to create a simple worldspace.
+This tutorial currently uses ETS2 road types and prefabs.
+Please contribute to the guide with an ATS version.

 ## 1. Open the Editor